algorithmiaio/dev-center/_posts/basics/2016-01-18-algorithm_checklist.md

 #### Link to any papers or external documentation

-If your algorithm is based off an academic paper or external library, you can also include a link to this documentation to give the users a chance to read more.
-This is great for users who want to take a deeper dive into what the internal workings are of the algorithm.
+If your algorithm is based off an academic paper or external library, you should also include a link to this documentation to give the users a chance to read more.
+Giving credit to the original source that your algorithm is based on is a best practice and allows curious users to take a deeper dive into the internal workings of the algorithm.
+Plus it's good karma!

 ### Give It a Tagline: